 I was born in Germany, and grew up in France and Belgium.
 During my childhood, I became interested in searching for answers to life’s most fundamental questions.
-That search continues and I am still realizing that the more I grow spiritually, the more meaningful both the spiritual search and the answers are becoming.
+That search continues and I am realizing that the more I grow spiritually, the more meaningful both the spiritual search and the answers are becoming.

 Growing up in a secular family I thought that the Holocaust, our German bête noire which I delved into deeply as a teenager, was proof that there was no God.
 I was unable to comprehend this and other human atrocities at the time.
-It was this quandary that sent me searching for answers.
+But it was this quandary that sent me searching for answers.

 While I set out to become a doctor, things changed and I studied interior design instead.
-I never let go of my spiritual search as I worked in various fields over the years.
+However, I never let go of my spiritual search as I worked in various fields over the years.
 I enjoyed living in different cultures as a child and extensive traveling has helped me to become a keen cultural critic.

-As a young adult, two people pointed out the strong philosophical and spiritual inclinations in my astrological chart.
+Later in life, two people pointed out the strong philosophical and spiritual inclinations in my astrological chart.
 I took this as a sign to embrace this aspect of myself more fully and returned to school, first for an undergraduate degree in cultural and religious studies, then for a graduate degree in liberal studies.
 I designed my coursework around the idea of exploring our relationship with life and writing a book from the research.

 When I had my beautiful babies, my protective mothering gene switched into gear and I wanted to shield them from all the dangers of the world.
 This impulse led me to the world of organic food and agriculture, the Waldorf School movement, alternative healing modalities, and - my most challenging study - compassionate communication.